RajeshKalidandi/ChillBroo/README.md

 - Develop an analytics dashboard
 - Integrate with more social media platforms
 - Enhance the recommendation engine with machine learning
+- Update backend to use Firebase Admin SDK
+- Implement user profile management with Firestore

 ## Contributing